-A rhyming dictionary is an essential tool for any songwriter.
+A rhyming dictionary is one of the most important songwriting books every songwriter can have.
 A good one can help pull you out of any lyrical holes and keep your vocabulary fresh, and Clement Wood’s is the gold standard.
 Its entries are listed in single line columns making it easy to scan down the list for the perfect word.
 The dictionary itself is also prefaced with The Poet’s Craft Book, a useful and old-school introduction to the craft of form, rhythm and rhyme.

 For over fifty years Strunk and White’s Elements of Style has been raising standards in style and written expression the world over.
 Get your copy and let its wisdom help give your writing the impact, clarity and panache it deserves.
 Better yet, get your copy and bury yourself within its pages at least twice a year for the rest of your life.